DaveanandMannie/erp-automation/README.md

 ```
 The backbone of the tests is Pytest.
 Currently, the only test suite is to check if shipping methods are configured correctly.
 Filling out the JSON skeleton and placing it into the ```testcases_json/<desired test folder> ``` it will append that json
-data and run all the test outlined in the script.
+data and run all the tests outlined in the script.
-This allows extension of the test in the category as well as more components
+This allows the extension of the test in the category as well as more components

 ## Usage
 Run ```python run_scripts.py``` and it will run the entire suite on our staging instance

-Use ```--tb <length of trace back>``` to adjust the length of trace back.
+Use ```--tb <length of trace back>``` to adjust the trace back length.
 All Pytest options are available

 Use ```--count <int>``` or ```-c <int>``` To run the test multiple times